-*This book was sent to me by the publisher, Dutton, in exchange for an honest review in coordination with Historical Fiction Virtual Author Tours.
+*This book was sent to me by the publisher Penguin in exchange for an honest review in coordination with Historical Fiction Virtual Author Tours.